Site Index |

 B Barlow reported that the Chancellor would like to send instructions in early December to Deans and others who will present at the budget hearings.
 The committee reviewed procedures that were put in place last year.
 Generally, there was agreement to duplicate the procedures this year.
 However, we also noted that Deans should be encouraged to prepare a brief flow chart that clearly shows income and expenditures.
 We also discussed the possibility of eliminating the questions of how the Deans would handle a cut or increase of XX%.
 Barlow reported that she is working on getting all of the budget documents on the Web for this year's hearings.

 a.
 Make recommendations for improving the budget hearing process.
-Provide input on establishing standard policy for structure of hearings, information provided, and access to this information via the Web.
+Provide input on establishing standard policy for structure of hearings, information provided, and access to this information via the Web.2.
+Issues Tracking/Management (for all of these items the goal is to track how issues of importance to the Faculty Senate are guiding budget decision making).

 b.
 Provide input on budgeting processes outside of the formal hearing process through participation in the Executive Planning and Budget Committee.